OpenFreeEnergy/alchemiscale.org-site/content/opportunities/alchemiscale-2025/index.md

 with some `Protocol`s routinely producing files 10s of GiB in size with default settings choices.
 If `alchemiscale` is to support retaining these files and making them available to users via the `AlchemiscaleClient`, the approach taken must put sane constraints on what is preserved and exposed.

+One approach that could work well is implemented in [gufe#186](https://github.com/OpenFreeEnergy/gufe/pull/186).
+This involves adding a third class of storage to the `Protocol` system, `permanent`, that `Protocol` authors can use for file outputs they would like preserved by the execution system.
+This allows `scratch` and `shared` storage to continue to persist over the life of individual `ProtocolUnit`s and the `ProtocolDAG`, respectively, which may require much larger files to be produced during simulation runs.
+It also gives a very clear signal to the `execution` system what should be preserved post-`ProtocolDAG` execution, requring no heuristics or guessing.

+If this becomes the accepted approach in `gufe`, then `alchemiscale` could support it rather easily.
+Compute services would upload all files in `permanent` to the object store after a `ProtocolDAG` completes (or fails), and the `AlchemiscaleClient` would expose methods for file listing and retrieval given a `Task`/`ProtocolDAGResult`.
+Optimizations for retrieval via signed-URL ([alchemiscale#45](https://github.com/OpenFreeEnergy/alchemiscale/issues/45)) would help to make this performent.
+The server can also be configured with limits on the size of individual files it will accept from a compute service, as well as the aggregate size of files in `permanent` prior to upload, to avoid unbounded storage requirements due to user settings choices.

 #### stdout, stderr retention

+In addition to result files, some `Protocol`s also emit [`stdout` and `stderr`](https://en.wikipedia.org/wiki/Standard_streams) outputs that feature valuable information that isn't caught in log streams.
+This may be especially true for `Protocol`s that run executables via subprocess and do not actively capture `stdout` or `stderr`.

+Preserving this information in a form retrievable by users could help in failure cases where the `ProtocolDAGResult` object nor the result files provide sufficient information on what is going wrong.

+Complementary to this, adding the ability for compute services to preserve the logging streams of a `ProtocolDAG` and its `ProtocolUnit`s would also give another mechanism for user introspection.

 #### host provenance

+As a way to understand performance issues, or to later produce throughput/usage metrics across different compute resources, it would be especially valuable to hold on to hardware and some software information from the host on which a `ProtocolDAG` was executed.

+See [alchemiscale#106](https://github.com/OpenFreeEnergy/alchemiscale/issues/106) for more information.

 ### compute cost

+When users prepare an `AlchemicalNetwork`, it isn't clear *a priori* how expensive compute-wise this will likely be to achieve actionable results.
+At best users must guess, and won't really know until they have performed enough `Task`s on the `AlchemicalNetwork` to satisfy their needs.

+It could be possible for **alchemiscale** to provide *a priori* estimates of an `AlchemicalNetwork`'s computational costs based on previously-computed ones, and this could also be made to account for existing results on matching `Transformation`s.

 #### prediction of `AlchemicalNetwork` computational cost based on compute consumed by previously-computed `AlchemicalNetwork`s

+Given additional [**host provenance**]({{< ref "#host-provenance" >}}) preserved from individual `ProtocolDAGResult`s, it could be possible to assemble statistics on the GPU-hr requirements for `Transformation`s of varying complexity and system sizes over time within a given **alchemiscale** instance.
+These statistics could then be used to train an estimator that could predict the computational costs (with uncertainties) of `Transformation`s in new `AlchemicalNetwork`s before they are even submitted, giving users some sense of how expensive the calculations they are about to launch are likely to be.

+This could be implemented as an additional service that iteratively trains its estimator(s) as results continue to accumulate, increasing its accuracy over time.
+This would also be performed server-side, with the only latency from user `AlchemiscaleClient` requests coming from inference with the estimator.

 #### prediction of `AlchemicalNetwork` computational cost accounting for existing `Transformation` results

+In addition to the above, since `AlchemicalNetwork`s submitted to the same `Scope` share `Transformation`s, and therefore results, the estimator could be made to only consider `Transformation`s that don't exist in the `Scope` a user intends to submit their `AlchemicalNetwork` into.
+This could help to give more accurate predictions of cost, especially for highly-iterative usage patterns like [**living networks**]({{< ref "#living-networks" >}}).

 ### operations

+In addition to the other areas above, there are more "boring" areas that could greatly improve **alchemiscale**'s operations model.

 #### tooling for performing data model migrations

+**alchemiscale** is an *execution system*, not an *archival system*, and this distinction encodes our guarantees to users on result retrievability as the data models **alchemiscale** depends on evolve.
+We currently have very little if any migration machinery in place for transitioning data models in an existing **alchemiscale** instance to new versions featured in e.g. [openfe](https://github.com/OpenFreeEnergy/openfe) or [feflow](https://github.com/OpenFreeEnergy/feflow).

+We should formalize the boundaries of our guarantees around support for data model updates in **alchemiscale** itself and common packages deployed with it, then build a framework for updating data models on deployed system in compliance with those guarantees.

 #### admin client/API for remote user management

+When an operator needs to add a new user to an existing **alchemiscale** instance, currently they must [run the `alchemiscale` CLI tool](https://docs.alchemiscale.org/en/latest/operations.html#adding-users) in an environment that can connect directly to the instance's Neo4j database.
+Since containerized deployments are the standard approach, this tends to require running these commands with `docker exec` or equivalent, adding complexity.

+Instead, we would like to introduce a new admin-facing client and API service that can be used for remotely performing user management.
+This would work the same way as the user-facing and compute-facing APIs, and would feature its own `admin` identity type as a way to separate permissioning from `user` and `compute` identities.
+The `alchemiscale` CLI could then make use of this admin client and API for its user management calls, removing the need for direct access to the database.

 #### user read, write, domain permissions

+Currently, any user with access to a given `Scope` can do whatever they like in that `Scope`: accessing results, creating new `AlchemicalNetwork`s and `Task`s, actioning `Task`s, etc.
+We would like to add more granular permissioning on top of simple `Scope` access, in particular `read`, `write`, and `domain` permission sets.

+The `write` permission set would be equivalent to the current permissions a user has on `Scope`s they have access to, while `read` would permit only API calls that make no modifications to the state of objects on the server.
+On top of `write`, the `domain` permission set would include the ability to add or remove access permissions to that `Scope` for other users, effectively allowing existing users to self-organize access to the `Scope`s they have `domain` access to.

+See [alchemiscale#43](https://github.com/OpenFreeEnergy/alchemiscale/issues/43) for more information.

 ## how do we do it?